bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 })
 ```

-Once the client is initialized, you can obtain features along with the `isEnabled`
+Once the client is initialized, you can obtain flags along with the `isEnabled`
-status to indicate whether the feature is targeted for this user/company:
+status to indicate whether the flag is targeted for this user/company:

 > [!IMPORTANT]
 > If `user.id` or `company.id` is not given, the whole `user` or `company` object is ignored.